aisayo/reddit_jr/notes.md

 MVC
 - Controller should always be the middle man between model and view
 - View and model should never directly communicate

+Difference between find and find_by

+name attribute of input field determines the keys in your params hash